Sigmund Freud: Psychotherapy

 Fritz Perls, who helped to develop Gestalt therapy, was influenced by Reich, Jung, and Freud.
 The key idea of Gestalt therapy is that Freud overlooked the structure of awareness, "an active process that moves toward the construction of organized meaningful wholes ... between an organism and its environment."
 These wholes, called gestalts, are "patterns involving all the layers of organismic function – thought, feeling, and activity", to which improper formation, in Perls' view, gives rise to neurosis and anxieties.
 Gestalt therapy attempts to cure patients by placing them in contact with "immediate organismic needs."
 Perls rejected the verbal approach of classical psychoanalysis; favoring a workshop-style approach.

-Arthur Janov's primal therapy, which has been influential in post-Freudian psychotherapy, resembles psychoanalytic therapy in its emphasis on the early childhood experience but has also differences with it.
+Arthur Janov's primal therapy, which has been influential in post-Freudian psychotherapy, shares psychoanalytic therapy's emphasis on the early childhood experience but differs from it significantly.
 While Janov's theory is akin to Freud's early idea of Actualneurosis, he does not have a dynamic psychology but a nature psychology like that of Reich or Perls, in which need is primary while wish is derivative and dispensable when need is met.
-Despite its surface similarity to Freud's ideas, Janov's theory lacks a strictly psychological account of the unconscious and belief in infantile sexuality.
+Despite its superficial similarity to Freud's ideas, Janov's theory lacks a strictly psychological account of the unconscious and belief in infantile sexuality.
 While for Freud there was a hierarchy of dangerous situations, for Janov, the key event in the child's life is an awareness that the parents do not love it.
 Janov writes in The Primal Scream (1970) that primal therapy has in some ways returned to Freud's early ideas and techniques.

 Ellen Bass and Laura Davis, co-authors of The Courage to Heal (1988), are described as "champions of survivorship" by Frederick Crews, who considers Freud the key influence upon them, although in his view they are indebted not to classic psychoanalysis but to "the pre-psychoanalytic Freud ... who supposedly took pity on his hysterical patients, found that they were all harboring memories of early abuse ... and cured them by unknotting their repression."
 Crews sees Freud as having anticipated the recovered memory movement by emphasizing "mechanical cause-and-effect relations between symptomatology and the premature stimulation of one body zone or another", and with pioneering its "technique of thematically matching a patient's symptom with a sexually symmetrical 'memory.
-Crews believes that Freud's confidence in accurate recall of early memories anticipates the theories of recovered memory therapists such as Lenore Terr, which in his view have led to people being wrongfully imprisoned.
+Crews believes that Freud's initial confidence in accurate recall of early memories anticipated the theories of recovered memory therapists such as Lenore Terr, which in his view have led to people being wrongfully imprisoned.